shivamsn97/Pyxle/docs/overview/project-structure.md

 # Project Structure

 Pyxle projects mirror the layout of the default scaffold produced by `pyxle init`.
-Every folder has a matching runtime component so you always know where behaviour is defined.
+Every folder has a matching runtime component so you always know where app behaviour lives, and nothing is framework-only boilerplate.

 ```
 my-app/